-What are the special considerations when more than one private equity firm (or one or more private equity firms and a strategic partner) is participating in a club or group deal?
+What are some of the key considerations when more than one private equity firm, or one or more private equity firms and a strategic partner or other equity co-investor is participating in a deal?

 In club or group deals, shareholders have to provide for many matters, such as governance structure, board appointment rights, veto rights, dividend policy, pre-emptive rights and restrictions on the sale of shares, including transfer restrictions, rights of first refusal, tag-along rights and drag-along rights.
 However, these issues do not depend upon whether one or all of the shareholders are a private equity fund or not, and there are no specific considerations for a club or group deal where a private equity fund participates.